sjl/.plan/README.markdown

 it was a pain in the ass to refactor everything, the result is much nicer.
 Today I refactored the Rosalind repo.
 The Project Euler repo is a work in progress, mostly because it's so much bigger than the other two.

+Did Rosalind problem `PDST`.
+Pretty easy.
+Most annoying part was the output, but I extended my float printer to handle 2D arrays to make it easier to output what they want in the future.